Factbox-Countries offering vaccine for monkeypox

 There isn't a specific vaccine for monkeypox, but data shows that vaccines that were used to eradicate smallpox are up to 85% effective against it, according to the World Health Organisation.

-Below is a list of countries that have so far started to offer a vaccine or are stockpiling it, in alphabetical order:
+Below is a list of countries that have so far started to offer a vaccine or are stockpiling it:

 EUROPE